snekbeater/scrambpy/README.md

 8. If a password is used, the informer cannot descramble the image without the correct password.
 He/She then still gets the disguise image with scrambled content patched in.

+## GnuPG Public Key Infrastructure Usage

+Scramb.py can now use PGP to scramble images with a public key, so that only the person in posession of the private key can descramble the image.

+PKI is now included in this alpha version and was not tested under Windows.
+Help is much appreciated if someone could test it and give hints what to correct (e.g. GPG homedir is a problem under windows).

+More information will follow in this whitepaper on scramb.py's PKI usage.

 # Details